ajayns/react-projects/README.md

 5. **basic-redux-thunk**: Basic react-redux-thunk project which handles items from an API using thunk, uses redux for store.
 6. **book-store [WIP]**: Online book store built over react-redux and Bootstrap for UI.
 7. **trip-mate**: Manage and keep track of your trips with this simple, smooth webapp.
 Uses react-router, custom styling. [(Live Demo)](https://react-trip-mate.firebaseapp.com)
+8. **property-finder [WIP]**: Search for and list properties.
+Built on React-Native, uses react-navigation.

 ## Development